What is a Sound Engineering Technician?

 - Microsoft operating system

-How do I Become a Sound Engineering Technician?
+How to Become a Sound Engineering Technician

-Sound Engineering Technicians Sector
+Where Sound Engineering Technicians Work

 The table below shows the approximate number of Sound Engineering Technicians employed by various industries.